osale/Odinauto/README.md

 ### Hosting

-- Local development using Docker Compose for development and testing
+- Local development and maybe in the future use Azure.
-- In the future potentially deployed to Azure — Static Web Apps, App Service and PostgreSQL